+Deliverables: Self-Certification statement

-Deliverables:Self-Certification statementTimeframe:Draft by February; Adoption by AprilLead Agency:RVCOG; Supporting Agencies: ODOT, USDOT
+Timeframe: Draft by February; Adoption by April

-Subtask 1.3 Public Education and Participation Work Task Budget: \$4,250 FHWA MPO Planning Funds, \$3,000 FTA 5303 Metropolitan Planning Funds, \$1,000 In-Kind Match, \$250
+Subtask 1.3 Public Education and Participation Work Task Budget: \$4,114 FHWA MPO Planning Funds, \$3,000 FTA 5303 Metropolitan Planning Funds, \$1,000 In-Kind Match, \$114

 The MRMPO recognizes the importance and need for providing an active public involvement process, which supplies complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in all MRMPO planning and program activities.
 The purpose of this work element is to improve, strengthen and fulfill all these needs.
 A good public participation program includes public education, public involvement and public relations.
-The MRMPO will adopt a Public Participation Plan in FY 2014 to fulfill MAP-21 obligations and the MRMPO's commitment to actively engaging the public in the transportation planning process.
+The MRMPO adopted a Public Participation Plan in FY 2015 to fulfill MAP-21 obligations and the MRMPO's commitment to actively engaging the public in the transportation planning process.
 The Public Participation Plan will recommend formation of a Public Advisory Committee.